-Croach™ bee removal services are conducted by professionally trained technicians with the equipment, materials, and knowledge to achieve bee control and removal safely.
+Croach® bee removal services are conducted by professionally trained technicians with the equipment, materials, and knowledge to achieve bee removal safely.

-Do not attempt to eradicate, remove or relocate a hive on your own.
-Stay clear of bee swarms, hives and nests and use caution when working in your yard or otherwise enjoying the outdoors.
+Do not attempt to eradicate, remove, or relocate a beehive on your own.
+Stay clear of bee swarms, hives, and nests and use caution when working in your yard or otherwise enjoying the outdoors.

 Portland, Oregon Bee Removal